Terms and Definitions

 All hospital services for a patient other than room and board and nursing services.
 Laboratory tests and X-rays are examples of ancillary services.

 A benefit period is one calendar year beginning on January 1 each year and ending on December 31 of the same year.
-Refer to your subscription agreement for additional details since the benefit period may differ for some programs.
+Refer to your benefit document for additional details since the benefit period may differ for some programs.

 A program that allows BCBSWY members the freedom to choose a Blue Cross Blue Shield provider anywhere in the United States and in many foreign countries—an important advantage if you receive services outside of Wyoming.
 Just show your BCBSWY identification card to any Blue Cross Blue Shield participating provider.